FhG-IISB-MKI/cleanqrl-docs/docs/get_started.md

     ....
 ```

 This function can also be called from an external file (see below for details).
-But first, lets have a closer look to the the ```Config```:
+But first, let's have a closer look at the ```Config``` class:

 ```py title="reinforce_quantum.py"
 @dataclass